cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 .. admonition:: Scenario

-   You have operational cluster and a research cluster.
+   You have operational cluster and a research cluster, with shared file systems.
    You want your operational workflow to run on one of the operational platforms.
 If it becomes unavailable you want Cylc to start running jobs on the research cluster.